It's a message that can no longer be ignored: killing animals is killing the planet.

 Canada sends live breeding cattle, sheep, and goats to Vietnam!
 AU cattle exported to Vietnam slaughtered by sledgehammer, steer jumps ship in futile attempt to escape slaughter; massive shipload of cattle sinks in piranha-infested Amazon

-Codes of Practice fail to protect farm animals; NFACC Report 2011; Timelines; NFAHWC; Maple Lodge inhumanity, misleads consumers, complaint filed; BC chicken farms sadistic cruelty 2017; Fraser Valley hens buried, trapped in feces 2018
+Codes of Practice fail to protect farm animals; NFACC Reports; Timelines & updates; NFAHWC; Maple Lodge inhumanity, misleads consumers, complaint filed; BC chicken farms sadistic cruelty 2017; Fraser Valley hens buried, trapped in feces 2018

 Barn fires in Canada claim thousands of lives